jwilm/web-history/outline.md

 The Apache web server (first released as update to NCSA httpd in 1995) became the most popular server of the time.
 The modular architecture offered the ability to include interpretters and CGI handlers directly in the web server, thereby avoiding much overhead from generating dynamic markup.

 Primitive web applications became possible due to dyanamically generated markup in concert with forward looking HTTP features.
-Such applications could could both retrieve and send data to the server, but every action would require a new request to the server to alter the page.
+Such applications could could both retrieve and send data to the server, but every action would require a new request to the server to alter the page. _SSL_ (secure sockets layer), introduced in 1995, would allow HTTP to run within an encrypted tunnel and therefore enable secure business transactions.

+## A Dynamic Client

 Client side scripting was introduced in 1995 when Netscape shipped a little  language called _LiveScript_ (now _JavaScript_) with their browser.
 The release of JavaScript was followed shortly by _Sun Java_ and _Macromedia Flash_.
 Browsers could now dynamically change the page content without any request to the server, but it would not be until 1999 when microsoft specified their IXMLHttpRequest that a page could communicate with the server and not trigger a full page reload.
 This new capability, combined with client side scripting and the _DOM_ would usher in the _AJAX_ era.